-E. Post-Accident Testing:
+G. Post-Accident Testing:

-If the Village of Morton has reasonable cause to believe an employee has caused an on-the-job injury that is considered recordable under OSHA guidelines (i.e. requiring medical treatment) as a result of being under the influence, the supervisor may require the injured employee to undergo a post-accident substance test.
-The employee will also be required to undergo post-accident testing if required by FMCSA, DOT or other applicable regulation.
+If the Village of Morton has reasonable cause to believe an employee has caused an onthe-job injury that is considered recordable under OSHA guidelines (i.e. requiring medical treatment) as a result of being under the influence, the supervisor may require the injured employee to undergo a post-accident Substance test.
+The employee will also be required to undergo post-accident testing if required by FMCSA, PHMSA, DOT or other applicable regulation.

-F. Fitness for Duty:
+H. Fitness for Duty:

-Employees suspected of being unfit for duty as a result of the use or reasonably suspected use of substances may be subject to substance testing.
-Employees who have successfully completed a substance abuse or rehabilitation program will be required to submit to a fitness for duty substance test before being permitted to return to work.
+Employees suspected of being unfit for duty as a result of the use or reasonably suspected use of Substances may be subject to Substance testing.
+Employees who have successfully completed a substance abuse or rehabilitation program will be required to submit to and successfully pass a fitness for duty substance test before being permitted to return to work.